mbmjertan/minima-cms/README.md

 How to contribute?
 ======
-Fork this repository and add something to it.
-Make it better.
-Then, we can add the changes you made to the code into a new version.
+Send us a pull request.
+But before that, fork the repository and add your own code there, so we can clearly see what you want to add / remove.

+Visit our forums: http://awesomely.tk/forums (soon to be moving), and our blog at http://iwebhub.github.com/minima-cms